ipfs-tech/multiformats-multihash-v8/draft-multiformats-multihash.md

 it potentially useful for web use-cases, but use-cases are not constrained by URI scheme, only hinted at by the specification in sections 3 through 7.

+One limitation of the NIH system, as a binary format, is that its registry of headers is quite small, without space for tentative, experimental, or vendored entries.
+Some additional entries have been added without a binary tag at all, presumably for ASCII-only use.

 ### Translation from multihash to named-information hash

 Some hash functions and output lengths specified in the Multihash registry below